sci-wms/sci-wms/README.md

 sci-wms
 =========

-####A Python WMS service for geospatial gridded data (Only unstructured FVCOM and ADCIRC grids officially supported)
+####A Python WMS service for geospatial gridded data (Only unstructured FVCOM and ADCIRC grids and structured grids officially supported)

 ##System Requirements